sg-crest A Singapore Government Agency Website

 What is a care and protection order

-A care and protection order (CPO) is a court order that serves to keep children and young persons below the age of 18 who are in need of care or protection safe.
+A care and protection order (CPO) is a court order that serves to keep children and young persons below the age of 18, who are in need of care or protection, safe.

-Only the Director-General of Social Welfare (Director-General) or a child protection officer from the Ministry of Social and Family Development (MSF) may apply for a CPO.
+Only the Director-General of Social Welfare (Director-General) or a protection officer from the Ministry of Social and Family Development (MSF) may apply for a CPO.

-An application for a CPO is heard in the Youth Courts, which handle cases involving children and young persons under the Children and Young Persons Act (CYPA).
+An application for a CPO is heard in the Youth Courts, which handle cases involving children and young persons under the Children and Young Persons Act 1993 (CYPA).

-• Have no parent or guardian.
+• Has no parent or guardian.

-• Are begging for money and food.
+• Is begging for money and food.

 Orders the Youth Courts may make